dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 ## ifSaveLastUsedCamera

-Returns or sets whether to save the last used camera.
+Returns or sets whether to save the last used camera and resolution.
 This feature makes use of the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) of the browser.

+> NOTE
+>
+> This feature only works on mainstream browsers like Chrome, Firefox and Safari.
+Other browsers may change the device IDs dynamically thus making it impossible to track the camera.

 ```typescript
 ifSaveLastUsedCamera: boolean;